ably/ably-java/README.md

 * Fast-forward the master branch: `git checkout master && git merge --ff-only master && git push origin master`
 * Add a tag and push to origin - e.g.: `git tag v1.1.0 && git push origin v1.1.0`

+### Signing

+If you've not configured the signing key in your [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) then `java:assemble` will complain:

+    Cannot perform signing task ':java:signArchives' because it has no configured signatory

+You need to [configure Signatory credentials](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:signatory_credentials), for example via the `gradle.properties` file in your `GRADLE_USER_HOME` folder (usually `~/.gradle`).

+The GPG key file is internal and private to Ably.

 ### Build release

-* Run `gradle java:assemble` to build the JRE-specific JARs for this release
+* Run `./gradlew java:assemble` to build the JRE-specific JARs for this release
-* Run `gradle android:assemble` to build the Android AAR for this release
+* Run `./gradlew android:assemble` to build the Android AAR for this release

 ### Publishing to JCenter (Maven)